markNZed/TaskFlow/README.md

 # Authentication

 With a proxy T@skFlow provides a simple authentication mechanism:

 * The proxy should generate a sub-request to /auth that is a routed to the Hub for authentication
 * The proxy needs to allow unauthenticated access to /login.html and /login
 * The proxy should redirect to /login.html if the /auth fails (returns HTTP error 401)
 * The user enters credentials at /login.html which posts a request for a JWT token at /login and stores the token in a cookie
 * The /auth path checks the cookie for the JWT token, the token contains the user id which will correspond to `task.user.id`
 * The Hub checks task.tokens.authToken to authenticate websocket messages

 One advantage of this approach is that the React client is only served after authentication.
 The username and password hash are stored in nodes/hub/db/accessDB.sqlite3 other information about the user is stored in usersStore_async.
 The password_hash storage is separated from the user data so authentication can be independent of T@skFlow internal data structure.

 # Configuration

 The primary configuration of Taskflow uses Javascript objects.
 These objects are read by the script/dumpOneConfig.js which imports Javascript modules from the CONFIG_DIR and writes JSON configuration files to the db/config directory.
 This is a result of the development history: setting a javascript object in a module was an easy way to configure the early system, the flexibility of using Javascript allowed for "programming" the configuration (e.g. a tree structure with inheritance).
-To reload the primary configuraton without restarting T@skFlow the configuration modules need to be reloaded which is not obvous in nodejs, this is why a script is usd to dump the configuration in JSON format that can be reloaded without restarting the app.
+To reload the primary configuraton without restarting T@skFlow the configuration modules need to be reloaded which is not obvous in nodejs, this is why a script is used to dump the configuration in JSON format that can be reloaded without restarting the app.

 # Coding Guidelines